Change how visuals interact in a Power BI report

 In Desktop, select Format > Interactions.

-Determine what impact the selected visualization should have on the others.
+Start by selecting a visualization to make it active.
+Notice that all the other visualizations on the page now display interaction icons.
+The bolded icon is the one that is being applied.
+Next, determine what impact you'd like the selected visualization to have on the others.
 And, optionally, repeat for all other visualizations on the report page.

-- If it should have no impact, select the no impact icon .
+- have no impact on one of the other visualizations on the page, select the no impact icon .

-To turn on drilling controls, select Drilling filters other visuals.
+From the menu bar, select Format > Drilling filters other visuals.
 Now when you drill down (and up) in a visualization, the other visualizations on the report page change to reflect your current drilling selection.